 Singh comes from the pods of Khajri tree.
-It is the lifeline for the desert region of Haryana and Rajasthan.
+It is the lifeline for the region of Haryana and Rajasthan.
 During the summers, these pods are harvested.
 And four months they are preserved.
 When Singh rises, it becomes a valuable food source.
 People have it during the dry seasons when vegetables are less.
+To remove the bitter taste and soften the texture, people soak the dried pods before cooking.
+The result is a chewy ingredient that absorbs spices.
+It adds depth to traditional recipes.

 A Dish Born from Scarcity and Sustainability

 Singh Ke Sab is a reflection of sustainable village living and not just a recipe for the people.
 There are many people who try to make the most of what nature has to offer.
 The khejri tree provides shade,fodder and food.
 And not much water is needed.
+Long before modern refrigeration came, the Art of preserving dishes was shown by the rural kitchens.
+Nutrition is ensured by the families.
+While drying Singri throughout the year.
+This shows respect for the environment.

 Traditional Preparation of Singri ki Sabzi